saar-win/personal-projects/labos/README.md

 ```
 terraform destroy
 ```
-# To destroy the application by ansible on a K8S environment, run:
+# To destroy the application using ansible on a K8S environment, run:
 ```
 make destroy-all
 ```